The Slowskys: Website

 When the Slowsky fad reached its peak, the Slowskys Website created a fictional campaign in which the Slowsky couple traveled around their block in an old fashioned political circuit.
 On top of their vehicle, multiple bullhorns would amplify the Slowsky's voices so that people could hear them.
 The advertising video showed the Slowskys in the vehicle, and with Bill screaming "BE STILL WITH BILL!", much to Karolyn's annoyance, with "Hail to the Chief" playing in the background.
-The party even offered membership cards and requested slogans for their platform.
+The party even offered membership cards, sold merchandise, and requested slogans for their platform.

-In the 2019 ad series, Bill Jr. reveals that he is a big fan of the speed and convenience offered by Xfinity and its service-related smartphone app, leading to his father ending each ad with blunt dismissals (such as "I'll pass" and "I'd rather not") of his son's empassioned advocacy for added speed.
+In popular culture/Parodies

+Canadian cable provider Shaw Communications produced a knockoff of The Slowskys called The Snailskis.
+Another knockoff of The Slowskys is the No Shells Pistachios promotion which is similar to The Slowskys.